 Take it from me guys, Chicago is one epic place to be, especially in the summertime.
 I mean, who would turn down an easy weekend getaway?
 Not me, that’s for certain.
-In any case, read along for top things to do in Chicago for first-time visitors!
+In any case, read along for planning a long weekend in Chicago and top things to do in Chicago!

 (1/20) Take an Architecture River Cruise